 Sharks Under Attack

-Although sharks rarely kill humans, humans are killing about 20 to 30 million sharks per year through commercial fishing.
+Although sharks rarely kill humans, humans are killing millions of sharks per year through commercial fishing.
 Some of this is targeted and some is via accidental or bycatch.

 Sharks are blessed with outstanding senses of smell, taste, hearing, and sight; the ability to detect minute changes in water pressure and electromagnetic fields; and other attributes that make them nearly invincible in the sea.
 Yet they are quite vulnerable to a baited hook and the stress of the fight on a line can be too much for some species to survive.
-In many areas of the world sharks are becoming seriously overfished and some species are seriously threatened.
+In many areas of the world sharks are becoming overfished and some species are seriously threatened.
 That said sustainable fisheries for sharks do exist.
 Many right here in the USA.

-Visit the International Shark Attack File site for more information and data about shark attacks
+Visit the Shark Attack FAQ page for more information and data about shark bites